xer0-1ne/envoi/README.md

+### Envoi is currently under development and looking to grow the team.
+If you are interested, please let me know.

 # Envoi

 Envoi is **simple, self-hosted, PHP, flat-file** blogging platform that, through the use of public APIs, enables simultaneous and instant sharing with a variety of social media services.
 The focus of Envoi is to eliminate the requirement for SQL databases, maintain a strong security focus, and simplify the blog/content/sharing experience.
 Envoi will store all posts locally while also sharing content on various social media services and gather related information back onto the Envoi (comments, likes, shares, etc).